NouranAhmedk/FinalTestingProject/README.md

 2.stepDefinitions
   - Can be found under: src/test/java/org.example/stepDefintions
       - They are written in Java language and, they define what is supposed to be done for each of the steps from one business scenario described in the Feature file.

-## How to run tests
-1.There are 2 ways to run tests locally:

-2.Opening the feature from the features file:
-  - clicking in the play button (at left) of the feature or of the scenario.
-  - Using the testRunner to run and generate the report needed(based on configurations).

 ### Aside from these, we also have some other folders and/or files important to keep the project working:
   - pom.xml